ImageGCN: Multi-Relational Image Graph Convolutional Networks for Disease Identification with Chest X-rays: Conclusion

 \section{Conclusion}

 We propose ImageGCN to model relations between images and apply it to CXR images for disease identification and disease localization.
-To our best knowledge, this is the first study to model natural image-level relations for image representation learning.
-ImageGCN can extend the original GCN to high-dimensional or unstructured data, and incorporate the idea of relational GCN and GraphSAGE for batch propagation on multi-relational ImageGraphs.
+ImageGCN extends the original GCN to high-dimensional or unstructured data, and incorporate the idea of R-GCN and GraphSAGE for batch propagation on multi-relational ImageGraphs.
 We also introduce the PPS scheme to reduce the complexity of ImageGCN.
-The Experimental results on ChestX-ray14 dataset demonstrate that ImageGCN outperforms respective baselines in both disease identification and localization and can achieve comparable and often better results than the state-of-the-art methods.
-Future research includes tuning the MPU of ImageGraph for different vision tasks, and test ImageGCN on more general datasets.
+ImageGCN leads to better model consistency over related images, hence better explainability.
+The Experimental results on {3 open-source x-ray datasets, ChestX-ray14, CheXpert and MIMIC-CXR} demonstrate that ImageGCN outperforms respective baselines in both disease identification and localization and can achieve comparable and often better results than the state-of-the-art methods.